-Donate by post: If you would like to make a donation by cheque, please make it payable to Age UK Somerset and send it to us at Ash House, Cook Way, Taunton, Somerset, TA2 6BJ.
+Donate by post: If you would like to make a donation by cheque, please make it payable to Age UK Somerset and send it in to us as Ash House, Cook Way, Taunton, Somerset, TA2 6BJ.

-All money raised locally is spent local supporting older people in Somerset and North Somerset.
+All money raised is spent supporting older people in Somerset and North Somerset.